Eight Associate RGDs receive Scholarships to attend DesignThinkers 2025 in Toronto

 Sponsor: Fusion Design Group Inc.

-Research focused on eco-conscious materials, narrative-driven design and TTC integration, resulting in two flagship products: the Subway Passport, an interactive booklet that lets riders collect stamps and stories from each station and personalized Presto cards that make daily commuting both functional and personal.
-By shifting souvenirs from disposable trinkets to experiences, Muvo positions public transit as a cultural adventure—part memory, part learning moment and a step toward a more sustainable city.
+This redefinition of the Toronto souvenir combines sustainability, cultural storytelling and transit integration.
+Research focused on eco-conscious materials, narrative-driven design and TTC integration, resulted in two flagship products.
+The first is a Subway Passport, an interactive booklet that lets riders collect stamps and stories from each station.
+The second is a personalized Presto card that makes daily commuting more personal.
+By shifting souvenirs from disposable trinkets to experiences, Muvo positions public transit as a cultural adventure—part memory, part learning moment.

 Related Articles